Krompirjevec/markov-chain-bot/README.md

 1. Clone repo
 2. Install requirements in req.txt
 3. Change token to your token in data/secret.json
-4. (optional) Change parameters in config.json
+4. (optional) Change parameters in config.json and/or delete corpus.json
 5. run bot.py
 6. ???
 7. Profit